 Skip to content

-My advice, for these patients, is to take mini breaks.
-Our body is meant to move.
-As a general rule, we should not stay in the same position for greater than 20-30 minutes.
-For example, one study found that being in a flexed position (curled forward as in a slouched standing or poor sitting posture) resulted in reduced muscle activity and spasms of the multifidus muscles and inflammation in the ligaments of the spine (less muscle activity likely results in more strain on the ligaments) after only 10 minutes of being in this position.
-Another study found that even with low intensity muscle contractions from a sustained static sitting posture resulted in fatigue and pain.(Studies quoted in reference)
+My advice for these patients is to incorporate mini movement breaks movement movement snacks into their daily routines.
+Our bodies are meant to move.
+As a general rule, we should not stay in the same position for more than 20-30 minutes.
+For example, one study found that being in a flexed position (curled forward as in a slouched standing or poor sitting posture) resulted in reduced muscle activity and spasms of the multifidus muscles (deeps muscles of the spine) and inflammation in the ligaments of the spine (less muscle activity likely results in more strain on the ligaments) after only 10 minutes of being in this position.
+Another study found that even low-intensity muscle contractions from a sustained static sitting posture resulted in fatigue and pain.
+Another study found that if the body is held immobilized

 I hope this helps in preventing your neck and back pain.

-Dr Notley
+Dr. Notley

 Winnipeg’s only dual credentialed Chiropractor and Athletic Therapist